Class Schedules and Catalog Background Image

 This certificate is designed to help students review foundation skills in reading, writing, grammar, and mathematics.
 It demonstrates achievement in a set of proficiencies that help students prepare for their next educational or career-related goal.
 Students earn this certificate by successfully completing a combination of three non-credit courses that must include one noncredit mathematics course and two noncredit English courses.

-Program Student Learning Outcome Statement
+Program Student Learning Outcomes

-Upon completion of this program, students will
+Upon completion of this program, students will be able to do the following:

-• obtain an awareness of, and preparation for, higher education.
+• Obtain an awareness of, and preparation for, higher education.

-• acquire improved workplace skills for employability.
+• Acquire improved workplace skills for employability.

-Core English Courses
+English Courses

 Basic Skills: Reading and Study Strategies

-Core Math Courses
+Math Courses

 Basic Skills Math 1